 The Morning Show

 This is the big prestige play by Apple TV+.
-It takes on a timely topic — a morning show left reeling after one of its cohosts is accused of sexual misconduct.
-Jennifer Aniston, Reese Witherspoon and Steve Carell all star in a drama that promises to delve into the complicated fallout.
+It takes on a timely topic—a morning show left reeling after one of its cohosts is accused of sexual misconduct.
+Jennifer Aniston, Reese Witherspoon and Steve Carell all star in a show that twists and turns even more times than the typical melodrama.
+Aniston is the reason to tune in.

 $9 to $16 per month, depending on your plan